OmarMKadah/Week-3-Project/README.md

-Program: "BeEp BoOP"

-Created by Omar Kadah

-Download/clone the repository Week-3 to your desktop. open file 'Index.html' in your preferred web browser and begin using the program by entering in your number.
+# BeEp BoOP

-The BeEp BoOP program is intended to manipulate the users number inputs and return them in a robot like response.
+#### 01/31/2019 The BeEp BoOP program is intended to manipulate the users number inputs and return them in a robot like response.
 Below lists the type of manipulations that will be outputted.

+#### Created by Omar Kadah

+## Setup/Installation

+#### Download/clone the repository Week-3 to your desktop. open file 'Index.html' in your preferred web browser and begin using the program by entering in your number.

 * The program returns a range of numbers from 0 to the users inputted number
   * Input: "4"